Generic selectors

 Social & Emotional

-Self-care activities for preschoolers
+Self-care and personal hygiene for preschoolers

 Key points: Teaching personal hygiene and self-care is crucial for a child’s future independence.
 Essential self-care areas for preschoolers include sleep, food, drink,…